maxshafer/shafer-research-group/content/home/people.md

   #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
   user_groups:
     - Assistant Professor
-#    - Researchers
-    - Grad Students
+    - Graduate Students
-#    - Administration
+    - Post-docs
-#    - Visitors
+    - Technicians
     - Alumni
 design:
   show_interests: false